 Through 19 games, Tolvanen has 21 points and 11 goals.
 He already owns the fourth-best KHL season by an 18-year-old, behind Evgeni Kuznetzov (32 points), Kirill Kaprizov (27 points) and Vladimir Tarasenko (24 points), respectively.

 What makes Tolvanen’s season even more impressive is the fact that he’s accomplished this in just 19 games, whereas Kuznetzov (44), Kaprizov (53) and Tarasenko (43) all played more than double the amount of games.
-At his current pace, Tolvanen would have 48 points – easily breaking Kuznetzov’s KHL scoring record for an 18-year-old.
+At his current pace, Tolvanen would have 48 points – easily breaking Kuznetzov’s record.

 “Certainly (he’s) off to a great start with 11 goals in first 19 games, and this will be a big year for his development,” MacInnis said.
 “We are certainly seeing more 18- and 19-year-olds not only playing in the NHL, but contributing and playing major roles for respective teams.”